isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution89.md

 ---
-title: Portable Automatic Gas Cutting Machine
+title: Automatic crawling and portable cutting maching using gas/oxy-fuel for straight line cutting of steel plates in workshop or shipyard.
+As the equipment can be easily attached onto steel plates and be fitted with more than 1 nozzle, only 1 headcount is required to operate and manage the cutting operations.
+Efficient and accurate straight-line cutting by this equipment reduce time needed for preparation and touch-up work.
+Grant support 80% of cost of equipment, up to $5,000 grant
 permalink: /productivity-solutions-grant/solutionrepo/solution89
 ---

 ### Description

-Automatic crawling and portable cutting maching using gas/oxy-fuel for straight line cutting of steel plates in workshop or shipyard.
-As the equipment can be easily attached onto steel plates and be fitted with more than 1 nozzle, only 1 headcount is required to operate and manage the cutting operations.
-Efficient and accurate straight-line cutting by this equipment reduce time needed for preparation and touch-up work.

-Grant support: 80% of cost of equipment, up to $5,000 grant

 ### Details of Solution